gr125/cse15l-lab-reports/labreport2.md

 ## Part 3

 From the lab in week 2, I learned how to work with URLs and process site queries.
 Using the `URI` class, you can get the path and query components of URLs and use that information to make changes (ex. in the `ChatServer` class the string containing the messages is manipulated).
+Using the `URLHandler` interface and the `Server` class, the week 2 lab task was to implement a simple search engine that could add text to a list and search for strings in that list.
+Specifically, I did not know that the parts of URLs (paths, queries) could be manipulated to implement functions that I have seen in many web pages.